Skip to main content

 For CAN-FD:

 Best for: Windows and Linux benches with PEAK USB or PCIe adapters.
+No extra install needed — python-can ships with the base package.

 Custom backend (module path)